borkdominik/bigArchiMate/README.md

 ### Electron

-To package CrossModel as a desktop application, execute the following command:
+To package bigArchiMate as a desktop application, execute the following command:

     yarn theia:electron package